john-azzaro/CommandLine_Git_GitHub_Checklist/README.md

 ## Merging Branches and Managing Conflicts
-   > Important: If you want to merge your branch into the master, you need to be in master for this step.

-   > If you want to merge your master into the branch, you need to be in newbranch for this step.
+   > If you want to merge your master into the branch, you need to be in newbranch.

    > If you want to merge your branch into the master, you need to be in master.

    ```
    git merge newbranch
    ```
-* *In the editor, you will see the conflicts in the code and you will need to manually modify*
+* *Note that in the text editor, you will see the conflicts in the code and you will need to manually modify*
 <br>